myistudio/SalonManagement/DEPLOYMENT.md

 # Create database and user
 CREATE DATABASE salonpro;
-CREATE USER salonpro_user WITH ENCRYPTED PASSWORD 'your_secure_password';
+CREATE USER salonpro_user WITH ENCRYPTED PASSWORD 'Veenails@2!';
 GRANT ALL PRIVILEGES ON DATABASE salonpro TO salonpro_user;
 \q